-Given the decrease in the national and local applicant pools over the past two years, the goal for Fall 2014 again is to enroll an entering class with a steady or only slightly decreased median LSAT score as compared to Fall 2013.
-Through March 4, 2014, applications to South Carolina are down 4.3% from the same time in 2013.
-By comparison, through February 28, 2014, the national pool was down 12.5% and the southeast regional pool was down 16.9% from 2013.
+Given the decrease in the national and local applicant pools over the past two years, the goal for Fall 2015 again is to enroll an entering class with a steady median LSAT score as compared to the past two years.
+Through March 20, 2015, applications to South Carolina are down by less than 1% from the same time in 2014.
+By comparison, through February 20, 2015, the national applicant pool was down 4.8% and the southeast regional pool was down 5.5% from 2014.
 Although it is encouraging that the applicant pool to South Carolina has not diminished at the same rate as at other schools, those schools are competing aggressively for students through awards of significant scholarship funding.
 South Carolina is at a significant competitive disadvantage in that regard and must attract students for other reasons.
-Faculty are calling admitted students, and the school has recruited alumni both in and outside of South Carolina to contact admitted students, encouraging the applicants to matriculate at South Carolina.
+There is reason to be concerned that the current U.S. News ranking and the lack of adequate scholarship funds is hurting recruitment of students with strong academic records who have other law school options.

-Curricular depth created by the hiring of new faculty, strong employment numbers, and national recognition of our school as a "top-20 value" have positioned the school to address concerns of prospective students about employment after law school and to assure students of the opportunity to engage in specific areas of academic inquiry.
+In an effort to overcome these difficulties, a strong admitted students day program is offered in March, and faculty and alumni from both in and outside of South Carolina recruit admitted students, encouraging the applicants to matriculate at South Carolina.
+Also, curricular depth created by the hiring of new faculty, strong employment numbers, and national recognition of our school as a value in a national publication have positioned the school to address concerns of prospective students about employment after law school and to assure students of the opportunity to engage in specific areas of academic inquiry.